If you’re like most college students, you’re living on a fixed income from student loans – a very small fixed income.

 3 Ways to Make the Most of a Fixed Income in College

-Even though your student loans do cover living expenses, the following will show you how to spend your college years living like in a king.
+Even though your student loans do cover living expenses, the following will show you how to spend your college years living like royalty.

 1. Live with Your Best Friends and Split the Costs of Your Essentials

-After college, you’ll find it becomes harder and harder to see your close friends on a regular basis.
-So, spend as much time as you can with them during right now.
+After college, you’ll find it becomes harder and harder to see your close friends regularly.
+So, spend as much time as you can with them right now.

 Your savings don’t have to stop there, though.

 Split the price for a Costco or Sam’s Club membership and then buy the things you all need in bulk for even more savings.
-Get everyone to agree on staying in three or four nights a week and making dinner together and you’ll enjoy a great meal fit for a king without breaking your budget.
+Get everyone to agree on staying in three or four nights a week and making dinner together and you’ll enjoy a great meal without breaking your budget.

 2. Never Buy Your Books at the Bookstore